Unwrap the festive fun at Bruce’s this December... Discover the Christmas magic!

 Happy brown puppy

-Dog social skills are one of the most important life skills you can teach your dog, and this should start from the first day you pick them up.
+Dog social skills are one of the most important life skills you can teach your dog.
+This should start from the first day you bring them home.
 Daily socialisation with your dog will lead to a fully integrated member of your family who can come with you wherever you go!

 Kennels